loadsmart/django-jaiminho/README.md

 ```

-If don't use --run-in-loop, the relay command will run only 1 time.
+If you don't use --run-in-loop option, the relay command will run only 1 time.
 This is useful in case you want to configure it as a cronjob.

 ## Details